baidu/san-website/source/_posts/en/tutorial/template.md

 {{ expr [[| filter-call1] | filter-call2...] }}
 ```

-In the text content area, we can use interpolation to replace.
+In the text content area, we can use interpolation replacement.

 ```html
 <p>Hello {{name}}!</p>
 ```

-Within the attributes of the HTML tag, we can also use interpolation to replace.
+Within the attributes of the HTML tag, we can also use interpolation replacement.

 ```html
 <span title="This is {{name}}">{{name}}</span>